matehat/brewer.js/formula/readme.md

 ## Brewer.js Formulae

-Brewer.js Formulae are a easy way, for users of Brewer.js to install vendor libraries into their project.
-Formulae can be easily be added to this directory and immediately available to Brewer.js users, by forking the project, adding a formula and making a pull request to merge in your new-born formula.
+Brewer.js Formulae are a easy way, for users of Brewer.js, to install vendor libraries into their project.
+Formulae can easily be added to this directory and immediately available to Brewer.js users, by forking the project, adding a formula and making a pull request to merge in your new-born formula.